sokil/statsd-http-proxy/README.md

 ```
 GET /heartbeat
 ```
-If server working, it respondss with `OK`
+If server working, it responds with `OK`

 ### Count
 ```